alicenet/alicenet/README.md

 ## How to contribute

 AliceNet is still under development and contributions are always welcome!
-Please make sure to check the [Developers Guide](./CONTRIBUTING.md) if you want to help.
+Please make sure to check the [Contribution Guide Lines](./CONTRIBUTING.md) if you want to help.

 ## License